jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 "I'm calling you from a holding cell out west—I need you to wire $20,000 to this account for bail.
 This is my only call.
 Do you have a pen?"

-Hopefully, this is something no family has to go through, but there was one issue: I wasn't in jail, and I didn't make that call.
+I wasn't in jail, and I didn't make that call.

-While I was blissfully up to no good at 22, living in Portland, Oregon, and working for Jaguar Land Rover, I can promise you I was never arrested for marijuana possession.
-My grandmother, however, with a heart of gold, didn't know any of this and rushed to the nearby PNC branch, fighting with the clerk to send $20,000.
+While I was blissfully up to no good at 22, living in Portland, Oregon and working for Jaguar Land Rover, I can promise you I was never arrested.
+My grandmother, however, with a heart of gold, rushed to the nearby PNC branch to fight with the clerk to send $20,000.

-Thankfully, she decided to share this information with my mother.
-My mother, surprised, as marijuana was legal in Oregon, called me to ask about this newfound hobby and imprisonment.
-While she was relieved I wasn't in any sort of prison, she fearfully hung up and called my grandmother to talk her down from sending the money.
-My grandma put up a fight but relented.
+Thankfully she decided to share this information with my mother.
+My mother, surprised, as marijuana was legal in Oregon, called me to ask about my newfound hobby and imprisonment.
+While she was relieved I wasn't in jail, she fearfully hung up and called my grandmother to talk her down from sending the money.
+My grandma pushed back but relented.
 She didn't lose the money, but she did lose some of her pride.

 She had nearly been scammed.
 They didn't copy my voice; they didn't have much identifying information... but they took a shot in the dark and hit their target.